Sleep is essential for almost every aspect of your health.

 Driving while tired is such big issues that a study by The National Sleep Foundation found that sleep loss causes over 100,000 traffic accidents each year.

 5. Sleep Loss Raises Your Stress Hormones

-When you have increased levels of cortisol in your system, you’re more prone to stress and anxiety.
+When you have increased levels of cortisol in your system, you’re more prone to anxiety.

 6. Sleep Loss Lowers Your Physical Performance

 Sleep is important conserving the energy we need to perform physical activities.
-It also helps your metabolism function properly and creates the energy your body needs.
+It also helps your metabolism create the energy your body needs.

-Scientist discovered that sleep loss decreases the production molecules that are used for energy use during physical activity.
+A night of bad sleep can decrease the production molecules used for energy during physical activity.

-Without sleep, you’ll have reduced energy, increased fatigue, slow reaction time, and poor focus.
+Without sleep, you’ll also have reduced energy, increased fatigue, slow reaction time, and poor focus.